Decamark/pokesapphire/source/en/index.md

-% Pokémon Sapphire documentation master file, created by
+% Pokémon Sapphire Technical Analysis master file, created by
 % sphinx-quickstart on Sat Jul 20 12:26:14 2024.
 % You can adapt this file completely to your liking, but it should at least
 % contain the root `toctree` directive.

-# Pokémon Sapphire documentation
+# Pokémon Sapphire Technical Analysis

-Reverse engineering efforts on Pokémon Sapphire (Japanese version)
+Technical Analysis on Pokémon Sapphire (Japanese version)

 * Discord: [Zero Lab](https://discord.gg/cRJVSx8Z)
 * GitHub: [pokesapphire](https://github.com/Decamark/pokesapphire)